paldhous/ucsc/2016/investigative-policy/md_raw/class4.md

 For people’s names, look for variations in spelling, format, initials and accents, which may cause the same person to appear in multiple guises.
 Similar glitches may affect addresses, and any other information entered as text.

-Some fields offer some obvious checks: if you see a U.K. postal code that starts with a number, for instance, you know it must be wrong.
+Some fields offer some obvious checks: if you see a zip code that contains anoything other than five or nine digits, for instance, you know it must be wrong.

 Dates can also be entered incorrectly, so it’s worth scanning for those that fall outside the timeframe that should be covered by the data.